Well-Structured Futures and Cache Locality: Introduction

 This paper makes the following three contributions.
-First, we show that if futures are used in a simple, disciplined way, then the situation with respect to cache locality is much better: if each future is touched only once, either by the thread that created it, or by a later descendant of that thread, then parallel executions with work stealing can incur at most $O(C P T^2_\infty)$ additional cache misses, a substantial improvement over the unstructured case.
+First, we show that if futures are used in a simple, disciplined way, then the situation with respect to cache locality is much better: if each future is touched only once, either by the thread that created it, or by a thread to which the future has been passed directly or indirectly from the thread that created it, then parallel executions with work stealing can incur at most $O(C P T^2_\infty)$ additional cache misses, a substantial improvement over the unstructured case.
 This result provides a simple way to identify computations for which introducing futures will not incur a high cost in cache locality, as well as providing guidelines for the design of future parallel computations.
 (Informally, we think these guidelines are natural, and correspond to structures programmers are likely to use anyway.)
+We also prove that this upper bound is tight within a factor of $C$.
 Our second contribution is to observe that when the scheduler has a choice between running the thread that created a future, and the thread that implements the future, running the future thread first provides better cache locality.
 Finally, we show that certain variations of structured computation also have good cache locality.

 The paper is organized as follows.
 Section~\ref{section:model} describes the model for future-parallel computations.
 In Section~\ref{section:Work-Stealing and Cache Locality}, we describe parsimonious work-stealing schedulers, and briefly discuss their cache performance measures.
 In Section~\ref{section_structured}, we define some restricted forms of structured future-parallel computations.
 Among them, we highlight structured single-touch computations, which, we believe, are likely to arise naturally in many programs.
 In Section~\ref{section_futurethreadfirst}, we prove that work-stealing schedulers on structured single-touch computations incur only $O(C P T^2_\infty)$ additional cache misses, if a processor always chooses the future to execute first when it creates that future.
 We also prove this bound is tight within a factor of $C$.
 In section~\ref{section:Parent Thread First at Each Fork}, we show that if a processor chooses the current thread over the future thread when it creates that future, then the cache locality of a structured single-touch computation can be much worse.
 In Section~\ref{section:Other Kinds of Structured Computations}, we show that some other kinds of structured future-parallel computations also achieve relatively good cache locality.
 Finally, we present conclusions in Section~\ref{section:Conclusions}.